All Episodes

 All of these loans are worthless.

-So in an attempt to get some of the money back that they had just literally thrown away in these subprime mortgages, they pooled these mortgages and then sold them to unsuspecting buyers who thought they were buying a phenomenal income stream with all of these pooled mortgage payments every month.
+So in an attempt To get some of the money back that they had just literally thrown away in these subprime mortgages, they pooled these mortgages and then sold them to unsuspecting buyers who thought they were buying a phenomenal income stream with all of these pooled mortgage payments every month.

 But there weren't any.

-It was all on the cum.
+It was all on the come.

-You've heard the analogy.
+You've heard the analytical, you may not have.

 There's a great analogy.